alpyen/fpga-mediaplayer/docs/notes.md

   - Otherwise the display PCB will be way too big and have the ICs on the side making it look ugly
   - This way it can be reused for other projects
   - The controller board will be connected via the pin headers
+- The v1.0 of the fullsize board has the row data shift registers wired up in a weird way
+  - It was an accident when wiring them up to the connectors because the numbers were aligning so well and I didn't pay attention
+  - However it's not too bad, this can either be fixed in HDL or more easily just in the codec and placing the samples reverse for every eight pixels.
+This fix is contained in the codec.py for this one commit as it will be fixed in the next version.